kauffecup/portfolio-endpoints/README.md

 ## Running Locally

-To run locally, create a `VCAP_SERVICES.json` file in the `server` directory that is identical to your deployed environment variables.
+To run locally, create a `VCAP_SERVICES.json` file that is identical to your deployed environment variables.
 For example:

 ```json
 {